OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - `Key`, `PrivateKey`, `PublicKey`, `SecretKey`
 - And a few others in the `java.security.*` and `javax.crypto.*` packages.

 Ensure that the best practices outlined in the "Cryptography for Mobile Apps" chapter are followed.
 Verify that the configuration of cryptographic algorithms used are aligned with best practices from [NIST](https://www.keylength.com/en/4/ "NIST recommendations - 2016") and [BSI](https://www.keylength.com/en/8/ "BSI recommendations - 2017") and are considered as strong.
+Make sure that `SHA1PRNG` is no longer used as it is not cryptographically secure.

 ### Testing Random Number Generation